astropy/astropy-APEs/APE7.rst

 The ``NDData`` class should **not** define any arithmetic operations, which are impossible to generalize.

-In practice, users would very rarely use the ``NDData`` class directly, instead using sub-classes, such as ``Image`` or ``Spectrum`` for example (although this APE does not specify what sub-classes should exist, and these are given purely as illustrative examples).
-In addition, developers would not need to write functions that can take fully generic ``NDData`` objects, but could restrict themselves to specific sub-classes such as ``Image`` or ``Spectrum``.

 The following properties should be included in the base class:

 * ``data`` - the data itself.
 No restrictions are placed on the type of this